allandereal/grp3sockets/README.md

 ## Distributed Systems Development Group 3
-* Assignment to Implement Client and Server Socket RPC using UDP protocol in C
+Assignment to Implement Client and Server Socket RPC using UDP protocol in C

 ### How to run the program
 #### Compile.
-_There are 2 programs:- client program and Server program._
+_There are 2 programs:- Client program and Server program._

 To compile the client program run the following linux command `gcc server.c -o server`